MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-create-cluster-portal.md

 1. Select **Create** to create the public IP address.

-1. Create the ingestion (Data Management) public IP address follow the same instructions.
+1. To create the ingestion (Data Management) public IP address, follow the same instructions.

 ## Create Virtual Network and subnet